 Ans.
 SBI PO selection process is held by the State bank of India.

 Ques.6 What is the minimum percentage a candidate needs to apply for upcoming banking exams?

 Ans.
 There is no minimum percentage required for any bank-related examination.
 However, for RBI Grade B officer posts candidates are required to score a minimum of sixty percent marks in their graduation.

 IBPS will release the notification for the IBPS Clerk exam in July 2021.
 The online application for the clerk posts will start with the release of the notification.
 The IBPS Clerk 2021 notification will be released on the official website @ibps.in.
 The Exam for IBPS Clerk will be held in online mode only.

 Every year the Institute of Banking Personnel Selection holds the IBPS clerical cadre in multiple Public Sector Banks.
 IBPS started the Commo

 The State Bank of India invites applications to fill up vacant clerical posts.
-State Bank of India will release the Recruitment notification for eligible Indian Citizens for appointment as Junior Associates (Customer Support and Sales) in clerical cadre.
-SBI clerk recruitment exam notification will be released in the coming months.
-Candidates who are planning to work in the banking sector can fill the application form for the SBI Clerk recruitment exam will be available soon as ac
+State Bank of India released the Recruitment notification for eligible Indian Citizens for appointment as Junior Associates (Customer Support and Sales) in clerical cadre.
+SBI clerk recruitment exam notification has released the notification on 26th April 2021.
+Candidates who are planning to work in the banking sector can fill the application form for the SBI Clerk recruitment exam.
+Candidates can